Handling Values

 - **Defining Values:**

-Values are defined using the `defineValues` or `defineValue` method, which binds a property
+Values are defined using the `defineValues` decorator, which binds a property

 to the behavior, ensuring it is properly managed and optionally synchronized across the network.